curbengh/curbengh.github.io/source/_posts/edit-multiple-questions-limesurvey.md

 - Stats
 - LimeSurvey
 ---

+**List Questions** view allows you to edit multiple questions at the same time.

+<!-- more -->

 On LimeSurvey, making minor edits to multiple questions can be quite a chore. `List Questions` view allows you to edit multiple questions at the same time.

-<!-- more -->

-`List Questions` view allows you to delete, set 'mandatory', 'other', CSS class, and randomise multiple questions at the same time.
+**List Questions** view allows you to delete, set 'mandatory', 'other', CSS class, and randomise multiple questions at the same time.

 Edit: The view is accessible through (Survey) Settings > Survey menu > List questions.